31i73/atom-dbg-gdb/README.md

 # dbg-gdb package

-A GDB debugger for Atom
+An interactive GDB debugger for Atom

 This package requires [dbg](https://atom.io/packages/dbg) to be installed
 This package also supports [output-panel](https://atom.io/packages/output-panel) for displaying process output